sstikkel/gulp-remove-empty-lines-html/README.md

 # gulp-remove-empty-lines-html

-A Gulp plugin that removes empty lines, HTML comments, and formats HTML with proper indentation.
-It also removes trailing spaces after closing tags.
+A Gulp plugin that removes empty lines from HTML files and optionally removes HTML comments.
+It preserves the original formatting of the HTML content.

 ## Module Support